Mars at Opposition 2020

 Mars path through Pisces 2020

 During the 2020 apparition, Mars moves through the constellation of Pisces.
 As viewed from Earth, a loop through the constellation occurs as Mars appears to move backward, that is from East to West.
-During this apparition, the loop is open, but this time Mars will not close the loop.
-Mars begins this journey slightly south of the ecliptic, but crosses over and ends the opposition above the ecliptic.
+During this apparition the loop is open, because Mars will not appear to cross its own path.
+Mars begins this journey slightly south of the ecliptic (as shown in the image here), but crosses the ecliptic after opposition on December 2.

 Mars Disk Size